frederic-perez/AmE-dictionary/data/dictionary.md

 __seriocomic__ _adj_ Mixing serious and comic elements.
 __serious condition__ _n_ _Critical to serious condition, fair condition._
 __sermon__
+__seronegative__ _adj_ (Medicine) (of a person whose blood has been tested for a specific disease, such as AIDS) Showing no serological reaction indicating the presence of the disease.
 __serum__ _n_ :es: suero
 __service animal__ _n_ Any animal (often a dog) specially trained to assist a person who is blind, deaf, or disabled in some way. _Syn_ assistance animal
 __servicers__